storj/docs/app/dcs/pricing/page.md

 A user downloads one 1 TB file.
 Based on the long tail elimination, up to 1.3 TB of download bandwidth may be used.
 The 1.3 TB of download bandwidth is accounted for as 1,300,000,000 bytes.
 In this example, the price per GB is $0.007 and per byte is $0.000000045.
 The total amount charged for the egress is $9.10.

 Unlike other cloud object storage vendors, we don't use high egress fees to create vendor lock-in.
-If you discover that Storj DCS isn't a fit for your project or application and you transfer your data to another service, use our support portal to submit a ticket and let us know.
+If you discover that Storj isn't a fit for your project or application and you transfer your data to another service, use our support portal to submit a ticket and let us know.
 As long as you follow the process, we won't charge you for that egress bandwidth.

 ## Per Segment Fee